Angus M. Bowie

-Angus Morton Bowie (born 1949) is a British academic, Emeritus Lobel fellow in Classics at The Queen's College, University of Oxford.
+Angus Morton Bowie (born 1949) is a British academic, Emeritus Lobel fellow in Classics at The Queen's College, Oxford.
 His research interests include Homer, Herodotus, Greek lyric, tragedy and comedy, Virgil, Greek mythology, structuralism, narratology, and other theories of literature.

 Biography

-After attending St Peter's School, York, Bowie studied for his undergraduate and graduate degrees at Emmanuel College, University of Cambridge, under the academic supervision of P. E. Easterling.
+After attending St Peter's School, York, Bowie studied for his undergraduate and graduate degrees at Emmanuel College, Cambridge, under the academic supervision of P. E. Easterling.
 He was employed as a Lecturer from 1976 at the Greek Department of the University of Liverpool for five years.
 He received his PhD in 1979 and moved to Queen's College, Oxford, in 1981.
 In 1987 he taught a semester at Berkeley.
 Apart from Lobel Fellow and Tutor in Classics (from Praelector to Associate Professor), he also served as Senior Tutor (1981–1987) and Fellow Librarian at The Queen's College, as Chair of the Faculty of Classics (2011–2014), and as Assessor of the University of Oxford for a year.

 An international conference on Greek comedy in honour of Bowie took place in May 2017.

 His younger brother, Andrew, is an academic philosopher.

 On 4 May 2018, he delivered a eulogy at the funeral of his long-time partner, Peter Bayley, onetime Drapers Professor of French at the University of Cambridge.